dctk84/Project/README.md

 2. **Model Evaluation**:
    - Achieved an accuracy of approximately 80.8%.
-   - Visualized the confusion matrix in both raw counts and percentages for clear understanding.
+   - Visualized the confusion matrix in both raw counts and percentages.
-   - Presented the classification report in a tabular format for detailed performance metrics.
+   - Presented the classification report.

 ### 4. Summary